sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             - `pip show boto3`
             - `python3`
             - Now write the code to access AWS via code

+#### AWS CLI Commands
+- Setup AWS CLI USER CREDENTIALS
+    - `aws configure` : used to setup the default profile without a profile name
+    - `aws configure --profile sarah` : to configure aws cli with/for a profile
+    - `vim ./.aws/config` : to modify the default user or other user config.
+Delete entry here and in the credentials file to remove a user
+    - `vim ./.aws/credentials` :  to modify the default user or other user credentials.
+Delete entry here and the config file to remove a user
+    - `export AWS_PROFILE=sarah` : to set the default user profile for aws cli
+    - `export AWS_DEFAULT_PROFILE=sarah` : (DEPRICATED) this is automatically set in the aws config file by the above statement but incase you want to set it explicitly use this command
+    - `unset AWS_PROFILE` : to remove the default aws cli profile
+    - `unset AWS_DEFAULT_PROFILE` : to remove the default aws cli profile
+    - `aws configure list` : lists the default profile
+    - `aws configure list --profile sarah`: to list the configuration for a particular profile
+- Access S3 via AWS CLI
+    - `aws s3 mb s3://demo-bucket-sarah` : to make an s3 bucket
+    - `aws s3 rb s3://demo-bucket-sarah` : to remove an s3 bucket
+    - `aws s3 ls ` : to list all buckets in s3
+    - `aws s3 ls s3://demo-bucket-sarah/` : to list all objects in a particular s3 bucket
+    - `aws s3 cp test.csv s3://weclouddata-demo/` :to upload to s3 bucket
+    - `aws s3 cp s3://weclouddata-demo/ test.csv ` :to download from s3 bucket
+    - `aws s3 sync test s3://demo-bucket-sarah/test` : to link a local folder to one in s3
+    - `aws s3 rm --recursive s3://demo-bucket-sarah/test` : to delete the folder sarah
+    - `aws ec2 stop-instances --instance-ids i-1234567890abcdef0` : to stop an instance
+- Access EC2 via AWS CLI
+    - `aws ec2 describe-instances --query 'Reservations[*].Instances[*].[InstanceId, Tags[?Key==`Name`].Value]'` : to filter out the instance ids and name from the describe-instances command
+    - `aws ec2 start-instances --instance-ids i-070505f9d6d145db1` : starts instance(s)
+    - `aws ec2 describe-instances --instance-ids i-070505f9d6d145db1 --query 'Reservations[*].Instances[*].PublicDnsName' --output text` : returns the public IPV4 address
+    - `aws ec2 describe-instances` : returns info about all the ec2 instances accessible to the `user` which was connected to the access key
+    - `aws ec2 describe-instances --filters "Name=image-id,Values=ami-0f30a9c3a48f3fa79"` to view info about instances with ami id using filters
+    - `aws ec2 describe-instances --query 'Reservations[*].Instances[*].InstanceId'` : to filter out the instance ids from the describe instance command
+    - `aws ec2 describe-instances --query 'Reservations[*].Instances[*].[InstanceId, Tags[?Key==`Name`].Value]'` : to filter out the instance ids and name from the describe-instances command

 #### [ ] Lab 1 : AWS and Linux Workshop (2023-07-29):

 ### Practice